 The main Korea – Japan ferry route (for those without vehicles) is the JR Beetle hydrofoil between Fukuoka (Hakata Port) and Busan, with several sailings per day in each direction (note: 1 per day at present in 2023).
-These boats are fast and get across in just a few hours; if you have wheels to transport you can take one of the slower car ferries.
+These boats are fast and get across in just a few hours; if you have a vehicle to transport you can take one of the slower car ferries.
 If you have a bicycle, see this reader comment for rates.

 Korea – Japan ferry route summary

 1. Busan – Fukuoka (Hakata Port) (3 hours, JR Beetle, 2 or 3 per day; also once per day on Miraejet’s Kobee hydrofoil, 3.5 hours)

 3. Busan – Fukuoka (Hakata Port) ferry (6 hours or 9 hours overnight, Camellia Line, daily)

 3. Busan – Shimonoseki (12 hours overnight, Kampu Ferry, daily)

 JR Beetle: Busan – Fukuoka (hydrofoil)

 I’ve taken the Beetle many times; for my most recent update on this route (including port access info & charges, fuel surcharges, how to book, etc), see here.
 If you’re wondering about the possibility of doing Seoul – Osaka / Tokyo in one day by bullet train & Beetle, yes it does work but is a pretty long slog – see here for details.

 A Korean company called Miraejet also runs one hydrofoil (Kobee) service per day on the round trip between Busan & Fukuoka; this calls at Tsushima Island (see below), so takes a bit longer than the JR Beetle.
 You can buy tickets at the ports, but if you want to reserve (or check the schedules) online the website is only in Korean; it’s going to be easier (as well as faster) for most travellers to use the Beetle, but if you do want to try using MiraeJet’s website here’s a key for their reservation box:

 Basically they usually run two ferries a day between Busan and Tsushima (Daemado, 대마도, in Korean), with one of those also running to Fukuoka.
 At present they just do Busan-Tsushima once per day.

 Camellia Line: Busan – Fukuoka (car ferry)